-Emotional intelligence is catching on like wildfire!
-It's relevance to personal and professional success is unparalleled, so it's no wonder it's such a hot topic.
+Emotional intelligence (EI) is catching on like wildfire!
+Its relevance to personal and professional success is unparalleled, so it's no wonder it's such a hot topic.
 It's also why I thought it would be beneficial to outline what it is and why it matters.

 Peter Salovey and John Mayer developed emotional intelligence as a psychological theory in the 1990s.
 They define it as "the ability to perceive emotions, to access and generate emotions so as to assist thought, to understand emotions and emotional knowledge, and to reflectively regulate emotions so as to promote emotional and intellectual growth."

-Lately, I've noticed that emotional intelligence (or EI) is gaining more popularity and interest than ever before.
-I'm frequently asked by companies to provide training and workshops on how one can increase their emotional intelligence.
+Lately, I've noticed that emotional intelligence is gaining more popularity and interest than ever before.
+Companies frequently ask me to provide training and workshops on how one can increase their EI.